medined/docker-zookeeper/README.md

 docker-zookeeper
 ----------------

-This project has two components.
-The zookeeper directory contains a Dockerfile to define a zookeeper image.
-The ui directory contains a Dockerfile to define an image containing DeemOpen's zkui project.

-Make sure you have wget and docker installed.
+Using this project you can start a three node Zookeeper ensemble using the commands below.

+```
+./build_images.sh
+./start_cluster.sh
+```

 # IP Usage

+```
 10.0.10.1 - zookeeper node
 10.0.10.2 - zookeeper node
 10.0.10.3 - zookeeper node

-# Building the images

 ```
-./build_images.sh
-```

-This script file connects into both sub-directories to build images.
-The reesult is medined/zookeeper and medined/zookeeper-ui images.

-# Running the images

-```
-./start-cluster.sh
-```

-## Which node is leader?
+## Which node is Zookeeper leader?

 ```
 for index in `seq 3`;